raymondclowe/ttslo/README.md

 - `trigger_price`: Price at which the trigger fired
 - `trigger_time`: Timestamp when trigger fired
 - `order_id`: Kraken order ID for the created TSL order
-- `activated_on`: Timestamp when the rule was activated/triggered (provides log/record of activation)
+- `activated_on`: **Timestamp (ISO format) when the rule was activated/triggered.** This field is set when a trigger condition is met and provides an audit trail of when the rule became active.
+It is useful for tracking activation times, debugging, and ensuring that triggers are not duplicated.
+The value persists in the state file and is reloaded on restart.
 - `last_checked`: Last time this configuration was checked

 ### Log File (logs.csv)